AWS EC2 Best Practices

 - Create an Amazon Machine Image (AMI) from the instance to save the configuration as a template for launching future instances.

 - Implement High Availability by deploying critical components of the application across multiple Availability Zones, and replicate the data appropriately

 - Monitor and respond to events.

-- Design your applications to handle dynamic IP addressing when your instance restarts.
+- Design the applications to handle dynamic IP addressing when the instance restarts.

 - Implement failover.
 For a basic solution, you can manually attach a network interface or Elastic IP address to a replacement instance

 - Regularly test the process of recovering your instances and Amazon EBS volumes if they fail.